Social networking opens up a new avenue for those of us who were not born to be social butterflies

-Is it just me or is everyone more interested in ‘networking’ these days?
+Is it just me, or is everyone more interested in ‘networking’ these days?
 I’ve noticed a significant increase in ‘join my network’ requests from people I know, have known, or barely know through sites like LinkedIn.
 Everyone seems to be interested in connecting and exchanging contact information.

 Is social networking taking over the planet, or are we all just feeling a little leery about storing a lifetime of contacts in our company Outlook address book?
 I am inclined to believe it has more to do with the latter.

 As someone at the tail end of the Boomer generation, I find myself caught between two worlds.
-I accept requests to connect via LinkedIn, but rarely initiate them.
+I accept requests to connect via LinkedIn but rarely initiate them.
 I have a Twitter account, but ‘tweet’ infrequently.
 I subscribe to a few blogs and follow the discussions, but participate only occasionally.
 I have never been to Facebook.
 A lot of it is curiosity and experimentation on my part.
-I have learned is that it takes a lot of time and effort to stay connected in the digital universe, which is probably why most of us don’t do it, until we think we might need it.
+I have learned that it takes a lot of time and effort to stay connected in the digital universe, which is probably why most of us don’t do it until we think we might need it.

-One advantage with social networking sites is that they remove barriers of time and space.
+One advantage of social networking sites is that they remove barriers of time and space.
 You can connect to anyone, anywhere.
 You don’t need to go to those uncomfortable cocktail parties, clutching your glass and grasping for conversational straws.
 You have time to think of something clever to say.
 It is also a quick way to find people with common interests.

 Here are a few of the best practices I’ve collected (but not necessarily used):